tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/规则引擎/数据转发到云组件MySQL_intl.md

 ![image](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/iot_forwad_mysql_need_auth.png)
 ![image](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/iot_forward_mysq_auth_now.png)

-3. After the authorization succeeds, you need to configure the MySQL instance information and written field information.
-As shown in the figure below, the configuration is divided into the following steps:
+3. Upon authorization, configure the MySQL instance and field to be written to.
+The following picture shows the configuration steps:
 3.1.
-Select a region and a MySQL instance.
+Select region and MySQL instance.
 If there is no instance under the account, click "Create instance" to jump to the MySQL Console and create one.
 3.2 Enter the username of the MySQL instance just created.
 3.3 Enter the login password of the instance.
 3.4.
 Select the name of the database to write to.
 If no database has been created under the created MySQL instance, click the "Create database/table" button to jump to the MySQL Console and create a database.
 For details, see the "Related Documents" section at the end of this document.